hungryblank/rabbit_starter/README.markdown

 *   the message producer, a script that publishes messages on the 'jobs' queue

-*   a system_command script, that publishes the argument passed on the 'system queue'
+*   a system_command script, that publishes the argument passed on the 'system' queue

 *   a heartbeat_monitor script that collects the messages on the heartbeat queue and polls the 'jobs' queue status

-  The project is divided in directory, every directory includes one message consumer scripts.
+  The rest of project is divided in directory, every directory includes one or more consumer scripts.

   Multiple consumers and producers can be active at the same time